View of a suspension bridge and Grey Glacier

 • Gaiters for the John Gardner pass

-Where does the tour O Circuit Torres del Paine start
+Where does the tour O Circuit Patagonia Trek start

-The tour starts in the city of Puerto Natales.
-If you are traveling from Santiago de Chile the best option is to fly directly to Puerto Natales or take a flight to Punta Arenas, and from there you can take a bus that in only 3:15 hours will take you to the bus station in Puerto Natales or book a private transportation service with us.
+The tour begins in Puerto Natales.
+If you are traveling from Santiago de Chile the best method of arrival is by flying directly to Puerto Natales.
+The alternative is flying to Punta Arenas and then taking a bus (3:15 hours) to Puerto Natales Bus Station or booking a private transportation service with us.

-If you are traveling from El Calafate (Argentina), there are buses that connect directly to Puerto Natales in a 5 hour trip or you can book with us the transfer from El Calafate to Puerto Natales or the direct transfer between El Calafate and Torres del Paine.
+Direct buses to Puerto Natales are available if traveling from El Calafate (Argentina) with about a 5-hour trip time.
+For ease, with us, you can book a transfer from El Calafate to Puerto Natales or a direct transfer between El Calafate and Torres del Paine.

 Questions & Answers